dlol/website/content/en/blog/linux-2024/index.md

 ## Conclusion

-I hope I haven't upset you Linux people off that much, because I really do love using Linux on the server and sometimes I just get bored out of Windows or Mac and just want to install Linux and tinker a bit, there's something really soothing about installing suckless applications or maybe I'm just like torturing myself.
+I hope I haven't upset you Linux people off that much, because I really do love using Linux on the server and sometimes I just get bored out of Windows or Mac and just want to install Linux and tinker a bit, there's something really soothing about installing suckless applications or maybe I just like torturing myself.

 I am also considering trying out Gnome on probably for an HTPC so I'll probably get a proper taste of it.